☀️

 The Public Option Worth Knowing

 Piscines Bernat Picornell (Avinguda de l’Estadi 30–38, Montjuïc) are the 1992 Olympic pools.
 Diving board, bird’s-eye view of the city from the mountain.
-Entry around €13.63.
+Entry is only a few euros.
 They’ve been used as film locations in international productions and hold a specific visual quality — stadium-scale architecture, the Eixample grid below — that no hotel rooftop replicates.
 Not a rooftop in the hotel sense, but the combination of price, altitude and view is difficult to beat for anyone willing to actually swim.
+The full network of Barcelona municipal outdoor pools starts even lower for budget swimmers.

-Club Natació Atlètic-Barceloneta accepts non-member day visitors.
+Club Natació Atlètic-Barceloneta accepts non-member day visitors, at around €13 for adults.
 Outdoor fresh and saltwater pools steps from the Barceloneta beach.
 Sport and wellness focused, no cocktail atmosphere — but the Mediterranean is the backdrop and the price is substantially lower than any hotel day pass.

 Who Is This For

-You want the premium experience with a view that justifies the price → InterContinental 173, €65 Mon–Thu.
+You want the premium experience with a view that justifies the price → InterContinental 173.
 The altitude and the panorama are the correct answer.

 You want to combine a rooftop bar with the Gothic Quarter atmosphere → Grand Hotel Central bar (from 13:00).
 Don’t expect pool access — do expect one of the best rooftop bar views in the city.